types of paint

 Plasterboard

-Before painting your plasterboard, double-check that the boards are correctly joined together, sealed and sanded down.
+Before painting plasterboard, check the boards are correctly joined together, sealed and sanded down.

-Plasterboard is very porous and soaks up moisture like a sponge.
-Like painting fresh plaster, applying a mist coat or primer produces much better results.
+Plasterboard soaks up moisture like a sponge, so applying a primer produces better results.
+Once the primer has dried, apply your topcoat.

 Metal